rohan-deshpande/trux/docs/README.md

 import { Model } from 'trux';

 // First we're going to create a Counter model with some starting data.
-// By extending the Trux Model class, we get all the functionality we need plus we can add custom methods,
+// By extending the Model class, we get all the functionality we need plus we can add custom methods,
 // like the increment and decrement methods which mutate the state of the model. class Counter extends Model {
   constructor() {